-4.3 Online Safety Lead
+4.3 Online Safety and Computing Lead:

+Ruth Noble, the Online Safety and Computing Lead is also a member of the school's governing body and is a Deputy DSL in school and will follow the roles as described in those sections and has the following roles:
-- Takes day to day responsibility for online safety and has a leading role in establishing and reviewing the school online safety policies/documents. - Ensures that all staff are aware of the procedures that need to be followed in the event of an online safety incident taking place. - Provides training and advice for staff. - Liaises with school technical staff. - Receives reports of online safety incidents and accesses this through CPOMs and uses this to inform future online safety developments. - Leads the Online Safety Group with governors to discuss current issues, reviews filtering and logs.

-- Attends relevant meetings. - Reports regularly to the Senior Leadership Team.
+Takes day to day responsibility for online safety and has a leading role in establishing and reviewing the school online safety policies/documents.

+- Ensures that all staff are aware of the procedures that need to be followed in the event of an online safety incident taking place. - Provides training and advice for staff. - Collaborates with technical staff and others responsible for ICT use in school to ensure a common and consistent approach, in line with acceptable-use policies. - Receives reports of online safety incidents and accesses this through CPOMs or Smoothwall and uses this to inform future online safety developments. - Works with the headteacher and technical staff to ensure that the filtering and monitoring provision is working, up to date and ensuring safety for our pupils. - Regularly uses the UKSIC test filtering tool to ensure the school's filtering is signed up to and blocking the relevant lists. - Carries out tests and develop records of results, issues with or changes to the filtering and monitoring provision in school. - Leads the Online Safety Group with governors to discuss current issues, reviews filtering and logs. - Attends relevant meetings. - Reports regularly to the Senior Leadership Team. - Annually reviews the school's approach to online safety using the LGfL online safety audit. - Oversees the delivery of the online safety curriculum. - Works closely with the PSHE lead to monitor any over laps and ensures a complementary wholeschool approach.

-4.4 Technical Support
+4.4 Technical Support: